apache/predictionio/docs/manual/engines/itemrank/index.md

 `numSimilarItems` | integer | Number of similar items in the Item Similarity Matrix model.
 `numUserActions`| integer | Number of user-to-item actions in the user history model.
 `freshness` | integer | Freshness scale 0 - 10.
 Must be >= 0.
 0 means no freshness.
 `freshnessTimeUnit` | integer | The time unit in seconds for freshness prioritization.
-As an example, if you set this to one day (86400), and freshness is set to 10, items that are one day old would have their score degraded by a bit more than 60%.
+As an example, if you set this to one day (86400), and freshness is set to 10, items that are one day old would have their score degraded by a bit more than 60%, or e^-1 remains to be exact.

 **Note:**